OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 Most of the books read like textbooks or manuals.
 They are divided into chapters on different topics and they explain ideas as a teacher might explain them to a student, often referencing other related materials.

 However, several of the books are very different.
 They are written as novels.
-They will centre around specific characters who are often larger than life satires of many of the stereotypes that most IT folks will be familiar with.
-Readers will often recognise their colleagues or themselves within these characters, provoking tears of either laughter or pain.
+They center around specific characters who are often larger than life satires of many of the stereotypes that most IT folks are familiar with.
+Readers will often recognize their colleagues or themselves within these characters, provoking tears of either laughter or pain.

 Most folks find the novels easier to read and more enjoyable, while others are put off by prose that’s generally written by engineers, rather than arts majors.
-While the stories may well be eerily familiar and genuinely thought provoking, do not go into these expecting the literary genius of Shakespeare, Austin or Dickens.
+While the stories may well be eerily familiar and genuinely thought provoking, do not go into these expecting the literary genius of Shakespeare, Austin, or Dickens.

 Other folks find the textbooks easier to digest.
 They make clear and well-structured arguments but, with the best will in the world, it’s uncommon for folks to get drawn in and emotionally engaged when there are no characters and no plot.
 For most readers they are less engaging.